pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_antlr_based_language.md

 ## 1. Start with a new sub-module
 *   See pmd-swift for examples.
-*   Make sure to add your new module to the parent pom as `<module>` entry, so that it is built alongside the other languages.
+*   Make sure to add your new module to PMD's parent pom as `<module>` entry, so that it is built alongside the other languages.
 *   Also add your new module to the dependencies list in "pmd-languages-deps/pom.xml", so that the new language is automatically available in the binary distribution (pmd-dist) as well as for the shell-completion